Manufacturing15 min read

 Mobile Cobots (MoCos)

 Cobots mounted on autonomous mobile robots (AMRs) can navigate between workstations autonomously.
-Instead of buying three cobots for three machines, one mobile cobot can tend all three by driving between them.
+Instead of buying three cobots for three machines, one mobile cobot can tend all three.
 Companies like KUKA (KMR iiwa) and Omron are leading this trend.

 Cloud Fleet Management